Updated July 27, 2017

 12. Write a strong bio

-Keep your bio short and to the point with a clear call to action.
+Keep your bio short and to the point.
 You want the reader to get to know you better over at your own site.

 Consider linking to a special landing page tailor-made for the new visitors coming from your guest post.
 Why?
 Because if you send them to your homepage, they’ll have to figure out for themselves what you’re all about.
 Here’s how to create one…